livingdocsIO/documentation/reference-docs/legacy-design/design_config_v1_to_v2.md

 ## Design Config v2

 This is an example of a design config v2 of a referenced design.
-If you use an embedded design, `name` and `version` are not used.
+If you use an embedded design, you only will have to specify `components` and `designSettings` in your project configuration.

 ```javascript
 const v2 = {